This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-How to Properly Plant a Tree
+How to Plant a Tree

-Autumn (or September through November is the ideal time for planting trees, shrubs and perennials (in the Northern hemisphere) because it allows the roots to become established before the ground freezes and winter sets in.
+Autumn (or September through November in the Northern hemisphere) is the ideal time for planting trees, shrubs and perennials because it allows the roots to become established before the ground freezes and winter sets in.
 Trees and shrubs planted in the fall are also better equipped to deal with heat, pests and drought the following season.

 Avoid planting broad leaved evergreens like rhododendrons, azaleas, boxwoods and hollies in the fall, because they are not likely to survive winter cold and wind so soon after planting.
 However, virtually all other temperate shade trees, ornamental/fruit trees, and perennials are perfect for planting in the fall, before the soil gets too cold too dig.

-1. A healthy tree’s root system is just as wide as its canopy, so be sure to plant your tree in a location far enough from your house to accommodate both the mature breadth of the tree branches and the mature spread of the tree roots.
+A healthy tree’s root system is just as wide as its canopy, so be sure to plant your tree in a location far enough from your house to accommodate both the mature breadth of the tree branches and the mature spread of the tree roots.

-2. Make sure your tree is planted at the exact same depth as it was planted in the pot or burlap sack it came in.
+Make sure your tree is planted at the exact same depth as it was planted in the pot or burlap sack it came in.
 Planting a tree too deep is a leading cause of tree death because it smothers the roots and introduces moisture and fungus to the trunk.